great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/dataframes/dataframes.md

    A dataframe Data Source requires the following information:

    - `name`: A name by which to reference the Data Source.
 This should be unique among all Data Sources on the Data Context.

-   Because the dataframe itself resides in memory and is referenced in your code by the variable it is assigned to you do not need to specify the location of the data when you create your Data Source or provide any other parameters.

    Update `data_source_name` in the following code with a descriptive name for your Data Source: